 This type of steel is similar in appearance to wootz and, confusingly, shares the Damascus name.
 Production of it involves the forging of multiple bars of bloomery iron together, folding and twisting them to produce a pattern.
 It was called Damascus steel in the 1800s and this has exacerbated it being confused with wootz.
 Also known as mechanical Damascus steel, the easiest way to tell if a blade has been pattern-welded is by studying the swirls within it: they are usually far more ripple-like than the granular or eddy-like waves within wootz.
 Because this is so often confused for wootz I have included multiple examples of pattern-welding in the gallery below.

-Thanks to Sebastian Szukalski, Runjeet Singh and Khulood al Shammari for their invaluable help with this article.
+Thanks to Jacob Holmes of Warpath Forge, Sebastian Szukalski, Runjeet Singh and Khulood al Shammari for their invaluable help with this article.

 Sources and Further Reading